Experience a scarier side to London with our guide to the spookiest things to do in London for Halloween, on and around 31 October.

 Scary Halloween London tours and ghost hunts

-- Discover the dark secrets and gory history of London with The Ghost Bus Tours or a Tales of Plague guided walk.
+- Discover the dark secrets and gory history of London with The Ghost Bus Tours.

-- Retrace the infamous murderer’s footsteps with Jack the Ripper Ghost Walks.
+- Retrace the infamous murderer’s footsteps physically or virtually with Jack the Ripper Ghost Walks.

 - Go on an unnerving ghost hunt in London with Haunted Happenings or Fright Nights London.